cnti-testcatalog/testsuite/INSTALL.md

 </details>

 ### Configuration
-Now cnf-testsuite is setup, we're ready to configure it to point at a CNF to test.
+Now cnf-testsuite is prepared, we're ready to configure it to point at a CNF to test.

 #### Using an Example CNF